Angelik Caruana: Investigations

 Fr.
 Hayden Williams O.F.M.
 (Cap) accompanied Caruana in an unofficial capacity since the start of the alleged visions in 2006, to February 2013, when his were duties were passed to Fr.
 Anton Gouder.
 The Church has made it clear that Fr Williams was not assigned by the Archbishop but took up the position under his own initiative.

 In 2009, after Caruana had claimed to possess a statuette of the Madonna which wept blood and leaked oil on his kitchen table, a forensic investigator and a pathologist were commissioned by the Archbishop to investigate the claims.
 Tests on the substance showed it to be ordinary cooking oil, with the "blood" being a burnt form of the oil.
 The Archbishop's Curia investigated another case where Caruana reported blood on the face of a statue of the Madonna, and although the substance was shown to be human blood, an expensive forensic investigation identified it as Caruana's own.

-In October 2012 church authorities in Malta issued a directive that phenomena and messages such as those alleged to occur at Borg in-Nadur were no longer to be announced and interpreted in the public fora. “...[I]n a spirit of discernment and evaluation of these alleged phenomena and messages, the authorities of the Church in Malta feel that the time is ripe to issue this directive”.
+In October 2012 church authorities in Malta issued a directive that phenomena and messages such as those alleged to occur at Borg in-Nadur were no longer to be announced and interpreted in the public fora. "...[I]n a spirit of discernment and evaluation of these alleged phenomena and messages, the authorities of the Church in Malta feel that the time is ripe to issue this directive".
 Furthermore, the church said that, Angelik Caruana will only attend activities at Borg in Nadur on the 26th of every month.

 In 2016, the Archbishop's Curia issued a decree, signed by Archbishop Charles Scicluna, concluding that Caruana's messages were neither divine nor supernatural.
 The decision was reached following consultation with the College of Consultors and the Bishop of Gozo Mario Grech.
-The curia were concerned over Caruana receiving monetary gain from his reported apparations, as Vatican policy is that "genuine apparition cases should not be linked to some monetary gain".
+The curia were concerned over Caruana receiving monetary gain from his reported apparitions, as Vatican policy is that "genuine apparition cases should not be linked to some monetary gain".
 Concern was also raised over a number of cases of "false miracles" claimed by Caruana, with two instances where he had told cancer patients that their illness has been cured, only for them to die within a month.
 The decree advised that "Priests, male and female religious, Catechists and all the Christian faithful are to refrain from the promotion, in any way whatsoever, of the said alleged apparitions, the said alleged messages and the other alleged mystical phenomena related to this case."